-11.1 The starting line may be between a mark designated as “Z” just off Tidewater Marina, outside of the mooring area and a yellow flag on a race committee boat anchored east of the “Z” mark.
+11.1 The starting line may be between a mark designated as “Z” just off Tidewater Marina, outside of the mooring area and a yellow flag flown at Tidewater Marina or on a race committee boat anchored east of the “Z” mark.
 If a proper course with an upwind start can not be laid from the “Z” mark, the starting line will be moved to any of the marks A to H designated on the “Havre de Grace Yacht Club Racing Chart”.
 The start line will then be between the Mark and a yellow flag on a race committee boat anchored in the vicinity of that mark.

 11.2 Races will be started by using RRS 26 with the warning signal made 5 minutes before the starting signal.
 A series of short horn blasts will be sounded approximately twenty seconds prior to the beginning of the starting sequence.

 11.3 The starting line will be between a yellow flag on the RC boat and the nearest race mark.

 11.4 Boats whose warning signal has not been made shall avoid the starting area during the starting sequence for other races.